 Teacher

-• Finalises the question set two working days before the exam
+• finalises the question set a week before the exam

 Note: Any changes made to the question set after exam activation needs to be manually updated in the exam.
 Please contact the study administrator if you make any changes closer than two working days before the exam.